MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/payment-thresholds-methods-and-timeframes.md

 ---
-Description: The estimated time to transfer payments, applicable payment thresholds, and Microsoft marketplaces from which you can receive payments can vary depending on your country/region and payout account type.
+description: The estimated time to transfer payments, applicable payment thresholds, and Microsoft marketplaces from which you can receive payments can vary depending on your country/region and payout account type.
 title: Payment thresholds, methods, and timeframes ms.date: 03/16/2020 ms.topic: article